Summary / TL;DR

 Google established the foundation of its advertising platform by introducing Google Ads in 2000, later rebranding to Google Ads, making it known as one of the most vital forces in web advertising.
 However, it wasn’t until April 2007 that Google finally built a solid foundation in the advertising market by acquiring DoubleClick for $3.1 billion.
 This enabled Google to display ads, which helped expand its reach even further across the internet.

-Its acquisition of DoubleClick in April became its number one most expensive acquisition — till it acquired Motorola Mobility for $12.5 billion in 2001.
+Its acquisition of DoubleClick in April became its number one most expensive acquisition, until it acquired Motorola Mobility for $12.5 billion in August 2011.

 Google And Chrome

-It has been ten years since Chrome was developed.
-Now, it has successfully become the most prominent driving force of the company, making Google Search what it is today — the most relevant and popular software.
+Since its launch in 2008, Chrome has evolved into the world’s most dominant browser, now commanding over 65% of the global browser market.
+It has successfully become the most prominent driving force of the company, making Google Search what it is today, the most relevant and popular software.

 Several features of Google’s first Android smartphone have become the fundamental pillars of most mobile operating systems today.
 These include notification features, integration with Google’s services, open software technology, etc.